sreelasyamuvva/Retinal-blood-vessel-segmentation/README.md

 - Employs ModelCheckpoint and EarlyStopping callbacks Model weights will be saved as DR_UNetmodel.keras.

+## 🧠 Using the Pretrained Model
+To skip training and directly use the pretrained model that i attached (unet_model.keras) as inference Load 'unet_model.keras' pretrained model to your script

 4. **Evaluate & Visualize**
 After training, the model will:
 - Predict segmentation on a test image